WinstonHeng/FYP-C144/README.md

 # FYP-C144
 This repository contains the program package for Heng Wei Chong's Final Year Project for NTU Bachelor of Engineering, for the AY 22/23.

-Project Title (C144): Development of Dynamic Balancing Safety Program Package for Mobile Manipulators
+Project Title (C144): Development of Dynamic Balancing Safety Program Package for Mobile Manipulators in Gazebo

 This project was carried out in collaboration with A*STAR Singapore (Robotics and Autonomous Systems Department)